An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Trajectory Planning

 \subsection{CoM planning strategy}

-In this section we improve the heuristic \gls{com} planning strategy developed for \textit{crawl} gaits described in our previous work \cite{Focchi2020}, by exploiting the proposed definition of improved feasible region (see Fig. \ref{fig:crawl_diagram}).
-This planning framework assumes a quasi-static motion: during a crawl cycle, the robot motion is divided into \textit{swing phases}, where only one foot is allowed to swing while the robot trunk is kept stationary, and \textit{move-body phases}, where all feet are in stance and the trunk is moved to a target location and orientation.
+In this subsection we improve the \gls{com} planning strategy developed for \textit{crawl} gaits described in our previous work \cite{Focchi2020}, by exploiting the proposed definition of \revisedtext{the} improved feasible region (see Fig. \ref{fig:crawl_diagram} \revisedtextthird{and \ref{fig:planning_flowchart}}). \revisedtextthird{We will denote the method used in \cite{Focchi2020} as the \textit{stable planning (SP)} strategy and our improved one as the \textit{feasible planning (FP)} strategy}.
+To simplify the planning framework, we assume a quasi-static motion: during a crawl cycle, the robot motion is divided into \textit{swing phases}, where only one foot is allowed to swing while the robot trunk is kept stationary, and \textit{move-body phases}, where all feet are in stance and the trunk is moved to a target location and orientation.
 A pre-defined foot sequence is used\footnote{The default locomotion sequence for crawl is: \gls{rh}, \gls{rf}, \gls{lh}, \gls{lf}}.

-Through the use of the feasible region we will improve the heuristics behavior adding guarantees on the physical feasibility in order to obtain a certain level of robustness.
+Note that it is possible to extend the strategy to a more dynamic gait by designing \gls{com} trajectories that are consistent with the extension shown in Section \ref{sec:dynamics}.
+Therefore, one would need to ensure the trajectory is consistent with the dynamic feasible region, and that the accelerations are consistent with the desired ones that the region was computed for.
+Through the use of the \revisedtext{improved} feasible region we will improve the \revisedtextthird{SP} behavior adding guarantees on the physical feasibility.
 The feasible region is utilized to plan a \gls{com} trajectory for the move-body phase such that in the following swing phase, \ie when only three feet are in stance, the \gls{com} target remains feasible.